Diplomatic immunity: American driver in the United Kingdom

+American driver in Zimbabwe

+In 2023, U.S. diplomat Eric Kimpton, while driving, struck and killed 11-year-old Lillian Mapiye in Zimbabwe.
+Invoking diplomatic immunity under the Vienna Convention, Kimpton avoided legal proceedings and returned to the United States.
+The incident sparked discussions between the Zimbabwean government and the U.S. Embassy, with officials emphasizing that while immunity protects diplomats, it does not absolve them of their moral responsibility to respect the laws and lives of their host country.

 Financial abuse

-Historically, the problem of large debts run up by diplomats has also caused many problems.
+Historically, large debts run up by diplomats have caused many problems.
 Some financial institutions do not extend credit to diplomats because they have no legal means of ensuring the money be repaid.
 Local citizens and businesses are often at a disadvantage when filing civil claims against a diplomat, especially in cases of unpaid rent, alimony, and child support.